mThanuj/nptel-social-networks-notes/README.md

   - Allow individuals to move to different locations based on their preferences.
   - Repeat until no one wants to move.
 - Local decision making will lead to global segregation.

+### Structural Balance Theory

+- I have two friends, and they dont like each other.
+- Then I can convince both of them to be friends.
+- If they dont become friends, then I will be friends with one of them and not the other.

+#### Balance Theorem

+- Only two sides will be present when fighting.
+- When another is added, they will be forced to choose a side.
+- Onlt two structurally balanced states are possible:
+  - All positives.
+  - Positive- Negative -Positive.

 ## Closures